SuperOfficeDocs/superoffice-docs/docs/developer-portal/security/add-user.md

 You can assign a known user or create a new one.
 In both cases, you look up an email address.

-* If it matches an existing SuperID user account, all you have to do is to assign it to the partner.
+* If it matches an existing SuperID user account **in production**, all you have to do is to assign it to the partner.
 * If the address is unknown, you can fill in a form to create a new user.
 This person becomes both a SuperID user and a portal user.

 ## How to